stfc/ansible-jupyter/README.md

 - A internet routable domain name
 - A (optionally/and/or) AAAA record(s) pointing to the IP address

-Update the config file with the domain name, by default it's set to `jupyter.stfc.ac.uk`.
+Update the config file with the domain name.

 #### Using existing TLS Certificate